MadnessEngineering/Madness_Interactive/grimoire/README.md

 ---

-*"The difference between madness and genius is measured only by success!"*
+*"The difference between madness and genius is measured only by success!"* "# TODO: Further Improvements"
+""
+"- Add support for dark mode in all themes"
+"- Implement search functionality for the grimoire"
+"- Add PDF export option"
+"- Create more themes (e.g., 'necromancy', 'alchemy')"
+"- Add interactive elements with JavaScript"